lfaraone/yubiclippy/README.md

 yubiclippy
 ==========

-Demo application for the YubiKey NEO
+Demo Android application for the [YubiKey NEO](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/).
+The NEO is a hardware OTP that in addition to exporting a USB keyboard for input also provides SmartCard functionality, as well as an NFC interface for use with mobile devices.

-This scans a YubiKey NEO, displays the contents onscreen, and offers you the ability to copy it to the clipboard.
+This repository produces an app that scans a YubiKey NEO, displays the contents onscreen, and offers you the ability to copy it to the clipboard.